jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostIntegrationActionsApi.md

 );

-final mattermostOpenInteractiveDialogRequest = MattermostOpenInteractiveDialogRequest(); // MattermostOpenInteractiveDialogRequest | Metadata for the dialog to be opened
+final MattermostOpenInteractiveDialogRequest mattermostOpenInteractiveDialogRequest = MattermostOpenInteractiveDialogRequest(); // MattermostOpenInteractiveDialogRequest | Metadata for the dialog to be opened

 try {
   final result = await client.integrationActions.openInteractiveDialog(mattermostOpenInteractiveDialogRequest);